Sebald Beham: Life

 Until about 1532 his prints were monogrammed 'HSP', reflecting the Nuremberg pronunciation of his surname: Peham.
 After this date, by which time he had established himself in Frankfurt, his monogram became "HSB".
 This monogram has often led to his name being given as "Hans Sebald Beham", but there is no documentary evidence for this additional forename, the "H" in the monogram probably representing the second syllable of his surname.

 He is known to have married twice.
 A pair of models for medals, designed by Matthes Gebel and dating from 1540, shows Beham and his wife Anna.
 In 1549, by then a widower, Beham married Elizabeth Wolf, the daughter of a shoemaker from Büdingen.

 He is not to be confused with his contemporary Hans Beham (or Behem or Böhm), also of Nuremberg, who cast the "Sigismund" bell (Zygmunt) at the Wawel castle in Poland for the Sigismund I the Old.

 Other work

 Beham is best known as a prolific printmaker, but also painted, designed stained glass, and wrote two successful illustrated books, manuals for artists.

 Paintings

 He is known to have designed stained glass in Nuremberg.
 His only known panel painting, however, is a tabletop painted with scenes from the life of King David, now in the Louvre.
 This was done following his move to Frankfurt, for Cardinal Albrecht of Brandenburg.
-He also painted miniatures for a prayer-book for Albrecht, now in the collection of the Hofbibliothek, Ashaffenburg.
+He also painted miniatures for a prayer-book for Albrecht, now in the collection of the Hofbibliothek, Aschaffenburg.
 Some coats of arms, painted on vellum for newly ennobled patrons, survive in the city archives in Frankfurt.